Using alternating de Bruijn sequences to construct de Bruijn tori: Concluding remarks

 \section{Concluding remarks}

 The work presented here can be extended in many ways.
 While significant work has been done on the existence of de Bruijn families~\cite{eBugs}, methods to generate de Bruijn families has not been significantly explored.
 Similarly the number of members in \deBF{\A{A}}{\ringSize}{\ringNum}{\length} would be of interest as it dictates the number of possible de Bruijn tori our construction method produces.
 Furthermore exploration of `forbidden' de Bruijn tori sizes, that is de Bruijn tori sizes that are impossible for this construction method to construct, could be the focus of future work.
 Corollary~\ref{cor:conditionVersion} seem to set the groundwork for this.
-Future work should also turn this construction method into an algorithm.
+If we find an efficient method for generating De Bruijn families, we can turn this construction method into an algorithm.
 At which time exploring the time complexity of such an algorithm would be of interest.
-An algorithm to generate alternating de Bruijn graphs would be of use as it could be used to generate alternating de Bruijn sequences.
-Remark~\ref{rem:AdeBGTensor} suggests a simple relationship between alternating de Bruijn graphs and de Bruijn graphs however their exact relationship remains unclear.
-Another interesting extension of the work would be to use `partial' de Bruijn families.
-A partial de Bruijn family would be one where each substring of length $\length$ appears at most once.
-If such a partial de Bruijn family was used in the construction method presented in this work, the resulting torus would also have every window appear at most once.
-Exploring the connection between possible de Bruijn tori and their `missing' windows may further methods for de Bruijn tori construction.